Joey Logano wins NASCAR playoff opener at Atlanta to advance to 2nd round

 “That’s how we start the playoffs, boys!”
 Logano shouted.
 “When it is playoff time, it is our time.”

-Logano is trying to become the only active three-time Cup champion.
+Logano won the 11th race of the season to end in overtime — a tie for the record set in the 2017 season.
+He’s trying to become the only active three-time Cup champion in the series.
 Kyle Busch, who did not make the playoffs, is the only other driver with two Cup titles.
-He was eliminated in the first round last of the playoffs last year for the first time in his career.

-“We didn’t (advance) last year and it hurt a lot," Logano said.
+“We’ve been able to level up when we need to level up and be able to fire off the first race of the playoffs and with a statement is key, right?”
+Logano said.

 Ryan Blaney was initially listed in second for a 1-2 sweep for Team Penske and Ford.
 Blaney lined up behind Logano and gave him the pushes he needed to deny Daniel Suarez the victory.